Crear12/GreenRoofDataCollect-Process/README.md

 ### 5. An 8GB SD card
 An 8GB SD card was used to store the collected data.

+## Procedures
+### Real-time Data Collection System
+Sensors to MCU:
+Connect the MCU and the Sensors
+Make the MCU Read the Signal(Voltage) from Sensors Calibrate the Sensors by Calculating the Real Data and the Signal Transform the Signal into Information(Temperature(Celsius) and Humidity(Percentage)) Output the Information

+MCU to PC:
+Connect the MCU and PC
+Make the PC Read the Output of MCU
+Store the Data & Process

+### Offline Collection System
+Sensors to MCU:
+Connect the MCU and the Sensors
+Make the MCU Read the Signal(Voltage) from Sensors Calibrate the Sensors by Calculating the Real Data and the Signal Transform the Signal into Information(Temperature(Celsius) and Humidity(Percentage)) Same as Real-time Data Collection ⬆️
+Newer Ones ⬇️
+MCU to SD Card:
+Connect the MCU and SD card writer
+Format the SD card into FAT32
+Insert the SD card
+Make the MCU write the data into SD card
+Read the SD card and extract the data

 ## Codes
 Data collection includes two parts:
 ### 1. Real-time data collection(PC-based)